chechusiscar/blog/_posts/2024-10-24-biteflation-2.md

 ### Gold stage: Analysis-ready dataset
 The final gold dataset was prepared using Power Query, where I:
 - Removed duplicate prices (keeping only the first date of each price change)
-- Retained only the MVP columns defined above, combining both the categories and variations tables
+- Retained only the MVP columns defined above apart from some identifiers
 - Created the final structure used for visualization

+{% include image.html name="biteflation-pq.png" %}

 ## Data cleaning challenges